Jasson-Chou/InternalProcessCommunication-TCP/README.md

 ### **Notes & Best Practices**

 - The sample uses blocking read/write and simple synchronization (with some use of `Parallel.For`) to simulate communication.
 For production use consider asynchronous IO, robust error handling, and connection retry logic to improve resilience.
-- High values for `TestCount` or client count may saturate system resources�Xadjust according to your machine.
+- High values for `TestCount` or client count may saturate system resources—adjust according to your machine.
 - To communicate between different hosts, ensure firewall and port configuration allow connections.

 ### **Extensions / Suggestions**